robertlogi/assignment-2-testing/README.md

 ## Prerequisite

 Make sure you have Node v18 installed before starting the assignment.
-* Clone this repo and delete the `.git` folder and run `git init` to create your own private repository
-* Or press Use this Template and create a new repository using this template repo
+* Select "Use this Template" and create a new repository using this as a template repo

 ## Setup